trufflesuite/ganache/CONTRIBUTING.md

   support, and make sure it's absolutely necessary.
 - Pin all dependencies, even dev dependencies.
 - Use npm; do not use yarn.
-- Don't use web3, ethers, etc in ganache-core core code.
+- Don't use web3, ethers, etc in ganache core code.
 (Tests are fine)
 - Ensure a smooth development experience on Windows, Mac, and Linux.
 - Do not use bash scripts for critical development or configuration.
 - Do not use CLI commands in npm scripts or build scripts that aren't available by default on supported platforms.